isomerpages/moe-khengchengsch/_about-us/KCS Achievements/Students.md

 third_nav_title: KCS Achievements
 ---
 # Curriculum
+##### <b>The 29th Annual World Children’s Picture Contest 2021</b>
+<span style="font-size:16.0pt;font-family:Arial;color:black">The 29th edition of the Annual World Children’s Picture Contest is a drawing contest organised by the Japan Agricultural Co-operative to promote the exchange of experience and expression between children all over the world.
+Last year, our students participated in this competition by completing an artwork on their own.
+We were heartened to learn that out of 9,998 entries from 50 countries and regions, our student - Ng Zheng Xian from P3.3 (2021) had received Honorable Mention for his creativity and good use of artistic techniques in his artwork.
+We would like to congratulate Zheng Xian for his achievement, and also encourage our students to take part in the upcoming 30th edition of the Annual World Children Picture Contest.
+Students may find out more from their respective art teacher.

+##### <b>Achievement of Gold Award for the Excellent Unit Award (EUA) Year of Assessment 2021</b>
+<span style="font-size:16.0pt;font-family:Arial;color:black">We are pleased to inform you that our Red Cross Links has once again achieved the Gold Award for the Excellent Unit Award (EUA) Year of Assessment 2021.
+Numerous red-cross related activities and enrichment activities were carried out to encourage our links to achieve the highest possible level of proficiency in training.
+These inlude first aid knowledge and bandaging skills ensuring emergency readiness and preparedness.

 ##### <b>SYF Youth Station Project songwriting event</b>
 <span style="font-size:16.0pt;font-family:Arial;color:black">The Music Department is delighted to share that two of our students’ song-writing entries made it into the Top 10 (Isabelle Adefuin Balangue, P6.5) and Honorary Mention (Cheong Ming Yue, P6.4) categories of the SYF Youth Station Project songwriting event this year.